ufarooq/IPFSLite/README.md

 this app to communicate successfully over WebRTC.
 In a later version of this tool an official enhancement of the IPFS technology should be used.
 More information on https://github.com/libp2p/specs/pull/159
+* Disable Pubsub Feature (Note Configuration)
+In the current version of the application the pubsub feature of IPFS is enabled by default, even when the user does not require it.
+Reason is, that the pubsub feature is required by the application features "Send Data" and "WebRTC Telephony".
+Nevertheless the user should have the possibility to switch off "pubsub" with the consequence that unofficial IPFS features do not work anymore.

 ### Issues
 This section contains a set of current issues.
 * Official WebRTC Integration of IPFS, when it is ready
+<br>More information on https://github.com/libp2p/specs/pull/159

 ### Dependencies
 - threads-iota (Wrapper implementation around a IOTA light node)